shaikezam/shaikezam.github.io/article/jakarta_ee_intro.md

 Both are powerful, but the choice depends on project needs and developer preferences.

 ## JAX-RS (Java API for RESTful Web Services).
-JAX-RS (Java API for RESTful Web Services) is a Java API designed to simplify the development of web services that follow the REST architectural style.
+JAX-RS (Java API for RESTful Web Services) is a Java API and a standard specification designed to simplify the development of web services that follow the REST architectural style.

 It provides annotations to map Java classes and methods to web resources, allowing developers to easily expose RESTful endpoints.